 An official website of the European Union.
 See all European Institutions

-Main Objective: To alleviate poverty and improve the quality of life of the rural poor by offering a clean and sustainable energy supply alternative, which is affordable and supports economic activity.''
-Specific Objectives: SO1 '' Having increased the availability of and access to modern electricity services in rural areas'' SO2 '' Having enabled rural poor to own a PV system'' SO3 '' Having secured a sustainable electricity supply
+The project seeks to alleviate poverty and improving the quality of life of the rural poor by offering a clean and sustainable energy supply alternative, which is affordable and supports economic activities for people living in rural off-grid areas.

 Total Cost (EUR): 22 288 277

 The goal of the project is to provide more than 70,000 households and 100 schools with solar power systems of different sizes.
 Reaching this target will boost development in rural communities and have a significant long-term effect by providing younger generations of Rwandans with an electrified learning experience, allowing for a stronger impetus on education.
 Solar electrical systems are a clean and cheaper alternative to the traditionally used energy resources like kerosene and petrol generators.

 Rwandans can acquire Mobisol solar home systems through an affordable Pay As You Go instalment payment scheme (paying via mobile money) over a three year period with daily remittances of as low as Rwf 133.